16-day Package Tour

-Day 1: Meet us at your centrally located hotel to start this tour for Cape Town's most famous icon: Table Mountain by the Aerial Cableway to take in the natural beauty and stunning views.
+Meet us at your centrally located hotel to start this tour for Cape Town's most famous icon: Table Mountain by the Aerial Cableway to take in the natural beauty and stunning views.
 The first botanical garden in the world to be established (in 1913) to protect local flora, Kirstenbosch National Botanical Garden in the UNESCO-listed Cape Floral Kingdom follows.
-Lunch is at the famous Jonkershuis Cape Malay restaurant.
-Visiting Groot Constantia, we taste their export quality wines.
-We journey along the False Bay coastline to Kalk Bay harbour and stroll along the quaint cobbled streets.
-From here we pass Fish Hoek and Boulders Beach near Simon’s Town, home to one of the few land-based penguin colonies in the world.
-Choose one of the popular restaurants in the area for dinner.
-We overnight at De Noordhoek Lifestyle Hotel (or similar).
+Lunch is at an African cuisine restaurant.
+Visiting the first winery in the country: Groot Constantia and taste their export quality wines and learn more about wine making on the cellar tour.
+From here you go to Boulders Beach near Simon’s Town, home to one of the few land-based penguin colonies in the world.
+We choose one of the numerous restaurants in the vicinity to have dinner, and overnight at Simon’s Town Quayside Hotel (or similar).

-Day 3: Starting our journey to the Garden Route, we visit some of the numerous farm stalls at Grabouw, and then pushes on to the town of Oudtshoorn with Route 62.
-This route delivers an unforgettable South African travelling experience, making of life-long memories.
-(Lunch en-route) After visiting the Cango Caves for a Heritage Tour, we head down the scenic Outeniqua Pass and onto the green forests and beaches of the Garden Route.
-Overnight is at the Acorn Guest House George (or similar).
+Starting our journey to the Garden Route, we meander to the town of Oudtshoorn with Route 62.
+This route delivers an unforgettable South African travelling experience.
+Along the way there are sweet small towns to explore, home-baked farmstall goodies to taste and plenty of wineries, also Ronnie's Sex Shop, which had visitors from all over the world, judging by the graffiti on its wall.
+After visiting the Cango Caves for a Heritage Tour, we head down the scenic Outeniqua Pass and onto the green forests and beaches of the Garden Route.
+Overnight at the Wilderness Hotel (or similar).

-From here we go to the Addo Elephant National Park while being on the look out for Humpback Whales at Nelson Mandela Bay.
+From here we go to the Addo Elephant National Park while being on the look out for Humpback Whales at Nelson Mandela Bay, ( Algoa Bay) between the months of August and December.
+Addo Elephant National Park conserve a wide range of biodiversity, landscapes, fauna and flora.
+It is home to all of Africa's Big 7: lion, leopard, buffalo, elephant, rhino, the Southern right whale and the great white shark.
 A night game drive follows dinner at their restaurant: "Cattle Baron is famous for its steaks, having won several awards for the Best Steakhouse in South Africa.
-The signature dish is chateaubriand, a fillet flambéed with brandy and served with mushroom sauce and béarnaise sauce.
-In recognition of its game-park location, Addo Cattle Baron also serves venison dishes like slow-cooked springbok shank."
+The signature dish is chateaubriand, a fillet flambéed with brandy and served with mushroom sauce and béarnaise sauce."
 Overnight is here in a cottage.

 Wild Coast adventure with traditional Xhosa hospitality.